Timber Bridges Call

-What are eligible and ineligible incremental costs?
+What are eligible and ineligible incremental costs for low-rise buildings?

-- Specific building materials in this context refers to the incremental materials that may be required for a wood building, compared to a similar concrete or steel building, by the building authorities as part of the alternative solution approval.
+- Specific building materials in this context relate to the incremental materials that may be required for a wood building, compared to a similar concrete or steel building, by the building authorities as part of the alternative solution approval.
 For example, fire officials may require an additional layer of gypsum board to provide added fire safety.
 The cost of the extra gypsum board would be eligible, as this is specific to the wood building solution design.